MrNiceGuy090/Badge-app-generator/README.md

 The first 2 indicate the top-right corner and the last 2 indicate the bottom-left corner.

 There are 6 lines index from 1 to 6.
 Each of those represent a label to be written on the badge and has the following options:
-  - width min: the leftmost point where can the label start
+  - width min: the leftmost point where the label can start
-  - width max: the rightmost point where can the label end
+  - width max: the rightmost point where the label can end
   - height: the position ,from top to bottom, where the label will be
   - font size: the label font size
   - font name: the name of the label's font !!Important!!
       The font file has to be added in the application folder
    - cmyk color: the color of the label in cmyk format.
 The default is white
    - text-align: the alignment of the text within the given width min and width max variables.
-The default is left and can be changed with center and right.
+The default is left and can be changed to center and right.
    - see button: this button registrate the changes made and display/update the label in the left preview window

 The number of labels field indicates how many labels are to be written on the badge.